An Efficient Closed-Form Solution to Full Visual-Inertial State Initialization: Rotation and Gyro Bias Initialization

 \begin{mdframed}[linewidth=0.5pt, roundcorner=1pt,frametitleaboveskip=2pt,frametitlebelowskip=2pt, innertopmargin=0pt, innerbottommargin=3pt, frametitle={ $\bias^g$ using the arithmetic average approximation},frametitlebackgroundcolor=gray!15]

 \end{mdframed}

 $\R_{ij}$ can be estimated from feature correspondences between any pair of frames.
 However, in practice, it is both feasible and convenient to initialize $\R_{ij}$ and $\bias^g$ using only the first two frames.
 First, estimation errors tend to grow over time.
 Inertial drift accumulates, and our approximations become less accurate as more IMU readings are involved.
 Second, unlike translation estimates, relative rotation estimates do not necessarily benefit from larger inter-frame motions.
-In fact, large motions often introduce perspective distortions in feature appearance, reducing the number of reliably tracked points and increasing matching noise~\cite{fontan2022model}.
+In fact, large motions often introduce perspective distortions in feature appearance, reducing the number of reliably tracked points and increasing matching noise~\cite{fontan2022model}. {Although $\R_{ij}$ is obtained from visual correspondences, our approach does not rely on a full SFM-based pipeline.
+Rotation is estimated independently of the structure using a certifiably optimal two-view solver, thereby avoiding scale ambiguity and depth-related instabilities.
+This rotation-only formulation leads to a more robust gyroscope bias estimation than multi-view SFM approaches estimating six-degrees-of-freedom poses and depths. }